jnpl95/Timelapse/README.md

 - (ADD) Code allowing for both packet based and teleport based map rush

 ## Other:
-- Look into making sure trainer can be injected into multipleinstances with no interference between
+- Look into making sure trainer can be injected into multiple instances with no interference between
 - (ADD) check for auto-loot to see if inventory is full, add option to sell useless shit and buy pots
 - (ADD) Make a label visible for a bit (or log) all options in trainer
 - (ADD) Make Tooltips for everything